Crib Dice -- an Original Dice Game

 thus far in his turn and rolls 7 fresh dice.
 This is called a rollover.

-the player follows the same procedure of play as before, but with
+After the rollover, the player follows the same procedure of play as before, but with

 7 new dice.
 A rollover is just like a second turn.